lcaggio/Live-streaming-in-a-box/README.md

 network) or to a particular network interface.
 The command line switches are as
 follows:

-  * `--port 8000` Set the port number to listen for incoming connections on
+  * `--port 8000` Optional.
+Set the port number to listen for incoming connections on.

-  * `--bind * | localhost` Listen to all interfaces or only some interfaces.
+  * `--bind * | localhost` Optional.
+Listen to all interfaces or only some interfaces.
 By setting this to `localhost` you can ensure that only processes on the device itself can send API commands.

   * `--wwwdocs <folder>` You can set a custom folder to use as the static files that can be served by the server.
 In general, you won't want to set this.

+  * `--ffmpeg <exec>` Optional.
+You can set the ffmpeg binary to be used for encoding and streaming.

   * `--verbose` Reports more information on the console than usual, for debugging purposes.